ceptoplex/trillbot/README.md

 named using the scheme `appsettings.{Environment}.yml`.
 These additional configuration files are excluded from version control by default.
-The decision which of these additional files is loaded is based on the environment which can be set using the system environment variable `NETCORE_ENVIRONMENT`.
+The decision which of these additional files is loaded is based on the environment which can be set using the system environment variable `ASPNETCORE_ENVIRONMENT`.
-It defaults to `Development` if it is not configured explicitly.

 Therefore, it is e.g. possible to use a file named `appsettings.Development.yml` during development where you can put in secrets that are different from those used in production and that should